 Does a green card cost money?

-Swiftcover will supply you with a green card at no additional cost to the price you have paid for your insurance.
+No. Swiftcover will supply you with a green card at no additional cost to the price you have paid for your insurance.

 How do I get a green card?